 State of the nation – overview of the UK’s strawberry industry

-Soft fruit production in the UK is dominated by strawberries, blackcurrants and raspberries, which account for over 90% of cropping area.
-The rest includes blueberries and blackberries both of which continue to gain in popularity.
-In total around 9,400 hectares of lands is used for growing soft fruit.
-An estimated 85% of this is in polytunnels.
+Soft fruit production in the UK has long been dominated by strawberries, blackcurrants and raspberries, which account for a large proportion of cropping area.
+The remainder includes blueberries and blackberries both of which continue to gain in popularity.
+Of the land used for growing soft fruit, a significant amount is home to polytunnels.
 This method increases the probability of a good crop and extends the UK growing season from 4-6 weeks to a much wider time frame of early spring to autumn.
 The remainder is grown under glass or uncovered.

 Over the past two decades, soft fruit production has grown by 131% in the UK.
 In 1996 the UK consumption stood at 67,000 tonnes of strawberries.
 By 2015, strawberry consumption had risen to 168,000 tonnes (up 150%).
 Reflecting this exponential increase, the production of soft fruit in the UK has developed significantly, from 40,100 tonnes of strawberries in 1996 to over 115,500 tonnes in 2015, an increase of 188%.

 The cost of labour for British strawberry growers